bastianraschke/ardukey-auth-server/README.md

 ## Further information

-Additionally you can check out [this article](https://sicherheitskritisch.de/2015/06/ardukey-otp-generator-fuer-zweifaktor-authentifizierung-2fa-mit-arduino/), which explains the complete ArduKey infrastructure in detail (the article is in German):
+Additionally you can check out [this article](https://sicherheitskritisch.de/2015/06/ardukey-otp-generator-fuer-zweifaktor-authentifizierung-2fa-mit-arduino/), which explains the complete ArduKey infrastructure in detail (the article is in German).

 ## Questions